Melania Trump

-Melania Knauss Trump (Note: Pronounced /məˈlɑːniə/ mə-LAH-nee-ə.) (born Melanija Knavs; (Note: Name prior to her marriage: Melania Knauss (/de/), a Germanization of her Slovene birth name Melanija Knavs (/sl/).)
-April 26, 1970) is a Slovenian and American former model who has served as First Lady of the United States since 2025 as the wife of President Donald Trump.
-She previously held the role from 2017 to 2021.
-She is the first naturalized citizen to become first lady, the second foreign-born first lady, after Louisa Adams, the second Roman Catholic first lady, after Jacqueline Kennedy, and the second first lady to hold the position more than once, after Frances Cleveland.
+Melania Knauss Trump (Note: Pronounced /məˈlɑːniə/ mə-LAH-nee-ə) (born Melanija Knavs; (Note: Name prior to her marriage: Melania Knauss (/de/), a Germanization of her Slovene birth name Melanija Knavs (/sl/).)
+April 26, 1970) is a Slovenian and American former model serving as the first lady of the United States since 2025, a role she previously held from 2017 to 2021 as the third wife of Donald Trump, the 45th and 47th president of the United States.
+She is the first naturalized citizen and the first non-native English speaker to become first lady; the second foreign-born first lady, after Louisa Adams; the second Roman Catholic first lady, after Jacqueline Kennedy; and the second to hold the position nonconsecutively, after Frances Cleveland.

 Melanija Knavs was born in Yugoslavia, where she began working as a fashion model at the age of 16 while pursuing her education.
-She changed the spelling of her name to Melania Knauss and traveled to Paris and Milan to seek modeling work before meeting Paolo Zampolli; Zampolli hired her and sponsored her immigration to the United States in 1996.
-She worked as a model in Manhattan, where Zampolli introduced her to Donald Trump in 1998.
-She began dating Donald Trump shortly thereafter.
-Trump worked to get Melania more modeling jobs, and she supported him during his 2000 presidential campaign.
-Melania and Donald Trump married in 2005, and they had a son, Barron Trump, the following year.
-Melania started her own jewelry brand, Melania, in 2009.
+She changed the spelling of her name to Melania Knauss and traveled to Paris and Milan to seek modeling work before meeting Paolo Zampolli, who hired her and sponsored her immigration to the United States in 1996.
+She worked as a model in Manhattan, where she began dating Donald Trump shortly after Zampolli introduced them in 1998, while Trump was married to Marla Maples.
+Trump worked to get Knauss more modeling jobs, and she supported him during his 2000 presidential campaign.
+They married in 2005, and the following year had a son, Barron Trump.
+Knauss started her own jewelry brand, Melania, in 2009.